© Rob Munday 2012

 During this time, Rob created some of the first computer-generated holographic stereogram artworks (1984), created the first-ever reflection holograms of living animals, being described by one magazine as the world's first 'wildlife holographer' (1984), designed and built the only dedicated holographic portrait studio outside of the USA (1985), and made the world's first micro-computer-generated holographic stereogram (1988).

-In 1991, Rob left the RCA to run his own holography studio full time, build and operate the only holographic portrait studio in the UK, and build the world's first 3D digital hologram printer.
+In 1991, Rob left the RCA to run his own holography studio full-time, build and operate the only holographic portrait studio in the UK, and build the world's first 3D digital hologram printer.
 In achieving the latter, Rob also created the world's first 3D digital holograms, both embossed and reflection holograms, in early 1992.

 Working as both an artist and a technical innovator, and specialising in portraiture and natural subjects, Rob has created many unique holographic works and light sculptures that can be found in collections and galleries throughout the world.
-These include The National Portrait Gallery, The Victoria & Albert Museum, The Royal Collections Trust, the UK Government Art Collection in London, the Imperial War Museum, the Maryland State Archives and the Fertitta Contemporary Art Collection.
+These include The National Portrait Gallery, The Victoria & Albert Museum, The Royal Collections Trust, the UK Government Art Collection in London, the Imperial War Museum, the Maryland State Archives, and the Fertitta Contemporary Art Collection.

 Rob's portrait sitters include Her Majesty the Queen, the film actress, director, and UN ambassador Angelina Jolie, fashion icons Karl Lagerfeld, Valentino, and Giancarlo Giammetti, rock stars Noel and Liam Gallagher, England footballer, and TV presenter Gary Lineker OBE, children’s laureates and best selling authors Dame Jacqueline Wilson, Anne Fine, Sir Michael Morpurgo, and Sir Quentin Blake, singer-songwriter Seal, TV presenter Carol Vorderman MBE, inventor and entrepreneur Sir Clive Sinclair, eminent American historian Dr. Edward Papenfuse and the distinguished WW1 veteran and world's oldest man Henry Allingham.
+See Portrait Archive

 Rob's career-defining commission came in 2003 when he was asked to shoot and create the first-ever official 3D/holographic portrait of Her Majesty the Queen.
 In accepting the commission Rob became the first-ever Royal holographer.
-The portrait was commissioned by The Jersey Heritage Trust-The States of Jersey to commemorate the island's 800-year allegiance to the English throne and was conducted as a joint and equal creative collaboration between Rob and graphic designer, now artist Chris Levine.
+The portrait was commissioned by The Jersey Heritage Trust-The States of Jersey to commemorate the island's 800-year allegiance to the English throne and was conducted as a joint and equal creative collaboration between Rob and graphic designer, now artist Chris Levine, and they are co-authors.
 In 2011, The States of Jersey commissioned Rob individually to create the world's first holographic postage stamp to contain a holographic portrait of a Head of State to commemorate the Queen’s Diamond Jubilee.
 Rob's portrait can also be seen adorning the world's first £100 banknote and was featured on the front cover of TIME Magazine in 2012.
 Also in 2012, the Queen was presented with one of Rob's portraits of herself on her official Diamond Jubilee visit to Richmond Park.

 In 2013, Rob created the world’s first 24-carat gold holographic portrait miniature and in doing so brought into being a brand new portrait medium.
 The portrait received its inaugural public viewing at the Royal Miniature Society's prestigious annual exhibition in 2013 and was described by both Elizabeth Meek MBE, the President of the Royal Miniature Society, and the Rt.
 Hon.
 Michael Portillo, the Chairman of the Federation of British Artists, as ‘extraordinary and spellbinding’ and ‘the future of portrait miniatures.

 In 2015 Rob was commissioned by ANOther Magazine and Chanel to create a portrait of international fashion icon Karl Lagerfeld.
 The portrait adorned the cover of ANOther's 15th-anniversary issue, thought to be the world's first 3D fashion magazine cover, and a large format copy was presented to Karl by Chanel.
-Karl Lagerfeld later commissioned a second copy for his own art collection.
+Karl Lagerfeld later commissioned a second copy for his personal art collection.

 In 2016 Rob was commissioned to create a large-format three-dimensional portrait of the film actress, director, and UN ambassador Angelina Jolie for the 2017 launch of a new perfume by Guerlain Fragrance called Mon Guerlain.
 The portrait is thought to be the first of its kind to be commissioned by a world-leading luxury goods company to launch a new product and was shown in twenty-eight of the world's leading stores - see Angelina Jolie.